September 1922

 Doyle (2008), pg 176

 Kilroy’s anti-Treaty column raid Newport, Co.
 Mayo but fail to take it.
-(Newport is evacuated by the pro-Treaty men on the 24th September.)
+(Newport is evacuated by the pro-Treaty men on September 24th.)

 Hopkinson (1988), pg 214